-The Athletic Training program at the University of Connecticut is committed to excellence in education and research.
-The program is housed in the Department of Kinesiology in the College of Agriculture, Health and Natural Resources, which offers the students the chance to learn and interact with faculty in the areas of exercise science, strength and conditioning, athletic training, and physical therapy.
-Our faculty at UConn includes nationally renowned experts in exertional heat illnesses, hydration, sports nutrition, injury prevention/biomechanics, exercise physiology, physical therapy, work and life balance, and strength and conditioning.
-Our academically competitive undergraduate program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-The program is also proud of its close relationship with the Korey Stringer Institute.
+We are housed in the Department of Kinesiology, within the College of Agriculture, Health and Natural Resources, which offers students the chance to learn and interact with faculty in the areas of exercise science, athletic training, and physical therapy.
+Our faculty at UConn includes nationally renowned experts in exertional heat illnesses, hydration, sports nutrition, injury prevention/biomechanics, neuromuscular control, exercise physiology, physical therapy, and work/life balance.
+Our academically competitive professional masters program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).

 Athletic Training Profession

 Athletic Training is an allied health care profession which has been formally recognized by the American Medical Association (AMA) since 1991.
-It is defined by the NATA as the “prevention, diagnosis, and intervention of emergency, acute, and chronic medical conditions involving impairment, functional limitations, and disabilities.”
+It is defined by the National Athletic Trainers' Association (NATA) as the “prevention, diagnosis, and intervention of emergency, acute, and chronic medical conditions involving impairment, functional limitations, and disabilities.”
 Athletic Trainers are often seen on the field helping in the treatment of sports-related injuries.
 Off the field, they also work with active populations in helping to bring injured people back to healthy activity or sports play.
 The Certified Athletic Trainer, in cooperation with physicians and other allied health care professionals, is an integral member of the health care team.
-You can learn more about the profession of Athletic Training and the organization itself by visiting the website of the National Athletic Trainer’s Association.
+You can learn more about the profession of Athletic Training by visiting the website of the National Athletic Trainer’s Association.

 Connect With Us